- Instructor: Kim Le Robertson

 - Friction: Pressure applied across the grain of a muscle to release adhesions and realign tissue fibers.

 Deep tissue massage techniques have been used for centuries, but there were no solid guidelines and procedures.
-However, not until the mid 1900s, a Canadian doctor, Therese Phimmer, is credited with establishing deep tissue massage.
+However, not until the mid 1900s, a Canadian doctor, Therese Phimmer, is credited with establishing this type of massage.
 Her book, Muscles-Your Invisible Bonds, became the cornerstone of the treatment and served as a how-to manual for many of the first massage therapists.

 Unlike other massage techniques that focus on relaxation, deep tissue massage helps to treat muscle pain and improve stiffness.
-Deep tissue massage is primarily used to treat chronic pain and muscle and sports-related injuries.
+This massage is primarily used to treat chronic pain and muscle and sports-related injuries.

 WHAT IS THE COURSE STRUCTURE?